arielgee/Sage-Like/.misc/tasks.md

 * initializing member elements may be done too match (document.getElementById). log all getElementById in panels if thay are done to many times
 * convert all panels to work like the messagePanel (with a promise).
 MAJOR RE-WRITE!
 * add dotted line to tree view => FUUUUUUCK
+* look out for m_elmDiscoverPanel is null in discoveryView.setDiscoverLoadingState()